-The outermost layer of skin acts as protection against environmental factors.
+The outermost layer of the skin acts as protection against environmental factors.
 When tiny particles bypass this layer, it can result in signs of aging.
 That’s why it’s crucial to protect the deeper layers of skin with a solid barrier.

 Faced with modern pollution, that barrier needs a little help!
-Keep skin thoroughly cleansed by washing morning and evening.
+Keep skin thoroughly cleansed by washing it morning and evening.
 Between cleansing, keep skin protected with antioxidants that help fight the free radical damage caused by pollution.

 Use Lipochroman® for the Best Results

-We highly recommend using products with the Lipochroman®, a powerful antioxidant that keeps skin cells alive and healthy.
+We highly recommend using products with Lipochroman®, a powerful antioxidant that keeps skin cells alive and healthy.

-Our double-action chromane moisturizer protects skin while improving its look and texture.
+Our double-action chromane moisturizer protects the skin while improving its look and texture.
 Lipochroman® keeps oxygen and nitrogen free radicals from damaging cells; no other antioxidants on the market protect against nitrogen free radicals.

 The World’s Strongest Antioxidant in Skin Care Products

 You can find the dynamic antioxidant Lipochroman® in several of our skincare products.